Is Caffeine Amping up Your Anxiety?

 Sleep, Insomnia, and Coffee or Other Caffeine Sources

-The negative physical effects of coffee and other sources of caffeine that I mentioned above have the potential of getting in the way of your body and mind relaxing for sleep.
+The negative physical effects of coffee and other sources of caffeine already mentioned have the potential of getting in the way of your body and mind relaxing for sleep.

 Additionally, there is evidence that caffeine delays the release of melatonin: the hormone that tells your body to go to sleep.